Everyone needs a little time to relax, unwind.

 We’ve got so much on offer to bring out your inner child – everything from art galleries and theatre shows to skate parks and swimming pools.

 There’s so much to experience in your neighbourhood.
 So go on, what are you waiting for!?

-There will be 20 bays available for use, with a limit of 100 balls available for hire during busier periods, to manage anticipated demand and provide equitable access to the facility.
+There will be 20 bays available for use, with a limit of 50 balls available during busier periods, to help manage anticipated demand and provide equitable access to the facility.

 Patrons will be required to register upon arrival for management of attendances and contract tracing purposes.
 Bookings are not required and will not be taken.

-All touch points will be sanitised between use and hand sanitising stations will be made available.
+All touchpoints will be sanitised between use and hand sanitising stations will be made available.
 Golf balls will be cleaned between use.
-All patrons will be required to wear face masks as per public health advice.

 |Monday||7am – 3pm|

 The Riverside Driving Range will operate extended hours from Thursday, 6 January to Thursday, 27 January.